If you have seen yourself praying in a dream, I want to speak to you directly.

 This dream is a mirror to your inner state—calling you to reflect on your spiritual intentions and your connection with divine guidance.

-Biblical Meaning of Praying in a Dream
+Biblical Meaning of Praying in Your Dream

 In Christianity, praying in a dream often signifies divine communication, surrender, and spiritual warfare.